 Global enterprise has rural roots

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday May 9, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, May 9, 1990

 In the back room of a small paint store in rural Pullman, Wash., business development specialists are using a computer and fax machine to try to sell local agricultural equipment and expertise in the global marketplace.
 It’s a grassroots operation that works.

 The non-profit, bootstraps initiative, AgriTechnics International, was established in April by the Palouse Economic Development Council, a four-county development agency.

 ATI is an effort to boost the depressed agriculture-based economy of the Palouse area in eastern Washington around Pullman.
 Pullman bills itself as the lentil capital of the U.S. Wheat and peas are also important crops.

 Like the agricultural products of the Palouse, the ATI concept is homegrown.
 ATI builds on local strengths, adds value to existing activities and recognized the importance of the expanding global marketplace even for small business.